On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Introduction

 Let us explain how, in the setting of C$^*$-algebras and essential Banach bimodules, the problem of determining whether every generalized derivation of the third type is of the second type is a problem of automatic continuity.
 Suppose $F, G, H$ are three mappings from a C$^*$-algebra $\mathcal{A}$ to an essential $\mathcal{A}$-bimodule $\mathcal{M}$, such that the triplet $(F,G,H)$ behaves like a derivation, and let us assume that $F$ is continuous.
-For arbitrary $a,b,c\in \mathcal{A}_{sa}$ with $ a b = bc =0$.
-Choose, via functional calculus, a decomposition of $b$ in the form $b = b^{+}- b^{-}$, with $b^{+}, b^{-}\geq 0$, $b^{+} b^{-} =0,$ $a b^{+} = a b^{-} =0$, $b^{+} c=0$, and $b^{-} c =0.$ By taking $d = \left(b^{+}\right)^{\frac12} + i \left( b^{-}\right)^{\frac12}$, we have $ a d = d c =0$, $d^2 = b$ and Theorem~\ref{t characterization bli generalized derivations} implies that $F$ is a generalized derivation of the second type.
-So it suffices to prove that every generalized of the third type from a C$^*$-algebra into an essential Banach bimodule is continuous automatically.
-In Proposition~\ref{p continuous gd 3type} we prove that every continuous generalized derivation of the third type from a C$^*$-algebra $\mathcal{A}$ to a Banach $\mathcal{A}$-bimodule is a generalized derivation of the first and second type, that is, we do not need to assume that the bimodule is essential.
+For arbitrary $a,b,c\in \mathcal{A}_{sa}$ with $ a b = bc =0$, let us choose, via functional calculus, a decomposition of $b$ in the form $b = b^{+}- b^{-}$, with $b^{+}, b^{-}\geq 0$, $b^{+} b^{-} =0,$ $a b^{+} = a b^{-} =0$, $b^{+} c=0$, and $b^{-} c =0.$ By taking $d = \left(b^{+}\right)^{\frac12} + i \left( b^{-}\right)^{\frac12}$, we have $ a d = d c =0$, $d^2 = b,$ and Thus, Theorem~\ref{t characterization bli generalized derivations} implies that $F$ is a generalized derivation of the second type.
+So it suffices to prove that every generalized derivation of the third type from a C$^*$-algebra into an essential Banach bimodule is continuous.
+In Proposition~\ref{p continuous gd 3type} we prove that every continuous generalized derivation of the third type from a C$^*$-algebra $\mathcal{A}$ to a (non-necessarily essential) Banach $\mathcal{A}$-bimodule is a generalized derivation of the first and second type.
 Theorem~\ref{t automatic cont of gener der of type3} completes the picture by showing that every generalized derivation of the third type from a C$^*$-algebra $\mathcal{A}$ to a Banach $\mathcal{A}$-bimodule $\mathcal{M}$ is continuous.
 Consequently, every generalized derivation of the third type from $\mathcal{A}$ to $\mathcal{M}$ is a generalized derivation of the second type (and of course, of the first type).